Geometry of expanding absolutely continuous invariant measures and the liftability problem: Introduction and statement of results

 One direction of the implications mentioned in our results is relatively straightforward, namely the fact that a GMY structures imply the existence of an expanding acip.
 We have already mentioned in the previous paragraph the classical arguments which show that a GMY structure implies the existence of an acip \( \mu \), and it thus only remains to show that \( \mu \) has all positive Lyapunov exponents.
 Let \(R_n=R_n(x)\) denotes the number of iterations of \( f \) required for \( x \) to have \( n \) returns under the induced map \( F \).
 Then we can write

 By the integrability of the return times we have \( R_{n}/n \) converging to some positive constant, and therefore by the positivity of the Lyapunov exponent for \( F \) it follows that the above equation is positive as \( n\to \infty \) and this implies that \( f \) also has positive Lyapunov exponent.
-As far as the integrability condition \eqref{regexp} is concerned we only need to prove this in the setting of Theorems 1 and 2 (local diffeomorphisms and \( C^{2} \) maps with a nondegenerate critical set) as it is not stated, and we cannot hope to prove it in general, in maps with singularities.
-In the local diffeomorphism case, this is clearly true since \( \|Df\| \) and \( \|Df^{-1}\| \) are uniformly bounded above and below, in the case of \( C^{2} \) maps the integrability of \( \log \|Df^{-1}\| \) is proved in \cite[Lemma 4.2]{P}, and clearly implies also the integrability of \( \log \|Df\| \) since \( \|Df\| \) is bounded above.